ChilliCream/graphql-workshop/schema-federation-with-hotchocolate/README.md

        containerPort: 6379
    ```

-   > Our gateway will not run at this point since there at this moment is no configuration on the gateway available.
+   > Our gateway will not run at this point since there is no configuration on the gateway available.

 ## Publish schema configurations from downstream services